Carter County Free Fair

 BROCHURE, card or invitation related to 4-H (double-, tri-, or four-fold measuring 8 ½”x11” or 8 ½” x14” before folding.)
 Attach two flat copies to the brochure (one side showing the front and the other side showing the back of the brochure) to an appropriately sized foam core or poster board no larger than 14” x 22”.
 Attach a large envelope to the back of the board and insert a folded copy of the brochure.

 POWER POINT PRESENTATION related to 4-H. Presentation should either promote 4-H or educate about a 4-H project.
-Presentations should include an official 4-H Clover including required trademark designation.
-Presentation entry includes a printout of at least five slides and script/presentation notes in a folder or notebook.
-Include presentation file in a labeled CD (in an envelope).
-All Power Point presentations should be mounted on a free-standing display board not to exceed 3’ x 4’when the sides are extended for display.
-Commercially available “Science Fair Presentation boards” are encouraged.
+Presentations should include an official 4-H Clover or mention 4-H. Presentation entry includes a printout of at least five slides and script/presentation notes in a folder or notebook.
+All Power Point presentations should be mounted on a free-standing display board not to exceed 3’ x 4’ when the sides are extended for display.

 DIGITAL MEDIA for a group or club project.
 Submit a video (maximum of 3 minutes) designed for social media use on STEM projects.
 The video must be in an .MP4 format and submitted on a flash drive.
 Video may only contain first names of the participants and participants must have a signed media release form on file in their county 4-H office (found on the back of the 4-H enrollment card.)